- "Evolution Is Happening Faster Than We Thought" nyti.ms/2aD6TCg Great piece on natural selection in urban areas by @schilthuizen 9 hours ago

 - Robert Indiana show at Bates College https://t.co/NFrsx9BlLJ 1 week ago

 This is a personal blog.
 All opinions expressed here are my own.

-All contents © David George Haskell, 2011-2015.
+Unless noted otherwise on individual posts, all contents © David George Haskell, 2011-2016.

 Author Archives: David George Haskell

 At the Museum of Fine Arts in Boston, light streams through vitrified pigmented sand: From Louis Comfort Tiffany, Parakeets and Gold Fish Bowl, a piece made in about 1893.
 Tiffany’s use of glass to evoke the birds’ colorful and varied head patterns is … Continue reading